BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Introduction

-Galaxies build up their stellar mass over cosmic time by acquiring gas from multiple environmental reservoirs, which include large-scale structures such as the cosmic web \citep{Keres05, Dekel09}, recycled accretion of gas present in the circumgalactic medium (CGM) \citep{Azar17}, as well as accretion from satellite and galaxy mergers \citep{Hafen19, Sparre22}.
-Despite the theoretical importance of gas accretion in driving galaxy evolution, especially around the peak of cosmic star formation (z $\sim$ 2–3), direct observational evidence remains sparse due to challenges such as the low covering fraction and surface brightness of cold, accreting neutral hydrogen (\hi ) gas filaments.
+Galaxies build up their stellar mass over cosmic time by acquiring gas from multiple environmental reservoirs, which include large-scale structures such as the cosmic web \citep{Keres05, Dekel09}, recycled accretion of gas present in the circumgalactic medium (\citealt{Azar17}), and accretion from satellite and galaxy mergers \citep{Hafen19, Sparre22}.
+Despite the theoretical importance of gas accretion in driving galaxy evolution, especially around the peak of cosmic star formation (z $\sim$ 2–3), direct observational evidence remains sparse due to challenges such as the low covering fraction and surface brightness (SB) of cold, accreting neutral hydrogen (\hi ) gas filaments.